New Town Hall (Dresden): History

 The building was severely damaged during the bombing raids in February 1945, so that the extensive reconstruction was carried out in a simplified form from 1948 under the direction of Emil Leibold.
 The reconstruction of the paintings in the ballrooms was abandoned.
-The complex on Dr.-Külz-Ring was completed in 1952, followed in 1962–1965 by the reconstruction of the ballroom wing by Herbert Terpitz, Manfred Arlt and Kollektiv (interior design: Theo Wagenführ).
+The complex on was completed in 1952, followed in 1962–1965 by the reconstruction of the ballroom wing by Herbert Terpitz, Manfred Arlt and Kollektiv (interior design: Theo Wagenführ).
 The Hellerau workshops were responsible for the interior design of the new plenary hall.
 Between 2011 and 2016, this wing was extensively renovated and the staircase and the Golden Gate were largely restored to their original state.

-The larger-than-life sculpture "Trümmerfrau" (Rubble Woman), created by Walter Reinhold in 1952, stands on the town hall square to the east of the town hall to commemorate the many women who removed the mountains of brick rubble in the destroyed city after 1945.
+The larger-than-life sculpture ', created by Walter Reinhold in 1952, stands on the town hall square to the east of the town hall to commemorate the many women who removed the mountains of brick rubble in the destroyed city after 1945.
 The original iron casting was recast in bronze in 1967.

 Since July 2024, a salon in the New Town Hall has been named after the theater actress and women's rights activist Marie Stritt.
 The hall is used for weddings and entries in the city's Golden Book, among other things.

-The Schnurbaum-Allee on Dr.-Külz-Ring to the south of the town hall has been a protected natural monument (ND 99) since 1999.
+The on to the south of the town hall has been a protected natural monument since 1999.
 Thanks to the high regenerative power of the string trees, the city gardeners have succeeded in visually restoring the crowns damaged in the bombing raids.
 The avenue was extended with new plantings after 1945.